28 Sep 2018

 According to a House of Commons report, families in the UK throw away £700 worth of food per year, which is not only a needless cost but a source of significant negative environmental and social impacts.

-Loughborough has taken a leading role in addressing this issue, with a number of local charities and organisations, such as the Utilise Social Café, a project set-up by School of Business and Economics students, and the University working to reduce both the occurrence of food waste and its negative impacts.
+Loughborough has taken a leading role in addressing this issue, with a number of local charities and organisations, such as the Utilise Social Café, which stemmed from a project set-up by School of Business and Economics students, and the University working to reduce both the occurrence of food waste and its negative impacts.

 Academics from the School of Mechanical, Electrical and Manufacturing Engineering’s Centre for Sustainable Manufacturing and Recycling Technologies are part of a new £800,000 research project that examines how food manufacturing systems can be improved to reduce waste and staff and students on campus are also committed to tackling the issue.